-Did you know that the #1 reason most people do not have a Will is they are “just too busy;” Followed by the cost and the daunting thought of death.
+Did you know that the #1 reason most people do not have a Will is they are “just too busy;” Followed by the cost (which is nothing at Wilson Law!) and the daunting thought of death.

-In 15 minutes you can give yourself and your family peace of mind, with minimal cost, that your final requests for what matters most to you will be carried out to your instructed satisfaction.
+In 15 minutes you can give yourself and your family peace of mind, for free, that your final requests for what matters most to you will be carried out to your instructed satisfaction.

 Why Should I Get a Will? - and other Frequently Asked Questions